 Although revenue growth has been impressive for the “services and other” segment, the gross margin has suffered in most of the quarters.

-From the chart, the quarterly gross margin has trended downward and plummeted to as low as -45% in 2018 before recovering to -11% in 2020 3Q.
+From the chart, Tesla’s services gross margin has trended downward and plummeted to as low as -45% in 2018 before recovering to -8% in 2021 1Q.

-At -11% gross margin, Tesla’s services revenue was still below costs, indicating that the services business sector has already incurred heavy losses when only costs of sales were accounted for.
+At -8% gross margin, Tesla’s services revenue was below costs, indicating that the services business sector has already incurred a loss at the gross profitability level.

 In other words, Tesla bleeds money for every part, component and used vehicle that it sells under the service business sector.

-Tesla may have been subsidizing the service business segment considering that the gross margin never recovers to profitability since 2017.
+Also, Tesla has been subsidizing the service business segment with its own money since 2017 considering that the gross margin never recovers to the positive figure.

 Tesla’s Services Revenue Gross Margin (TTM)